Dedicated to my Therapist and to all Survivors who will make the same journey

-Of course I knew too, that much of what I was feeling – the entrapment, the certainty that something terrible would happen to me, the chronic sense of unsafety – were all things I had felt before.
+Of course I knew too, that much of what I was feeling — the entrapment, the certainty that something terrible would happen to me, the chronic sense of unsafety — were all things I had felt before.
 I had felt them as a child, and as an abused young woman, where terrible things I couldn’t escape did happen.
 But I dared not think about those things, because by themselves they triggered panic and anxiety.
-This caused the sense of having irretrievably back-pedalled in my healing.
-I had been able to handle even the worst events of my childhood for many years, and did not trigger easily.
+This caused a sense of having irretrievably back-pedalled in my healing.
+For years I had been able to handle even the worst events of my childhood, and I did not trigger easily.
 Now, the intensity of the memories could send me into a terrified tailspin for days.
 I really could not believe how bad the flashbacks were, and how rotten I felt after them.
 I felt myself being beaten, raped, fearing for my life, and having nowhere to turn literally as if it was happening now.
 Sometimes, if I was not remembering actual experiences, I felt a sense of the atmosphere of my childhood; the location, the smells, and the pervasive sense of thudding dread

 I knew I needed help.
 In early September, I looked up a therapist who works with panic attack and PTSD, emailed her and booked an appointment.